awslabs/aws-deployment-framework/samples/sample-terraform/README.md

 5. Push to your sample-terraform ADF repository
 6. Pipeline contains a manual step approval between terraform plan and terraform apply.
 Confirm to proceed.

 Terraform state files are stored in the regional S3 buckets in the deployment account.
-One state file per account/region/module is created e.g. Project name: sample-tf-module
+One state file per account/region/module is created.

+e.g.

+- Project name: sample-tf-module
-Target accounts: 111111111111, 222222222222
+- Target accounts: 111111111111, 222222222222
-Target regions: eu-west-1 (main ADF region), us-east-1
+- Target regions: eu-west-1 (main ADF region), us-east-1

 The following state files are created: